tomstorey/m68k_bare_metal/README.md

  - `base` refers to the very first memory address of that memory type
  - `sz` refers to the number of bytes provided by that memory

 The SSP (Supervisor Stack Pointer) will be initialised to the very top of memory, thus assuming that the stack grows downwards with pre-decrement.
-Therefore, in the default configuration, the SSP will point to 0x200000, and the first value to be pushed to the stack will be written to 0x1FFFFC (long) or 0x1FFFFE (word).
+Therefore, in the default configuration, the SSP will point to 0x200000, and the first value to be pushed to the stack will be written to 0x1FFFFC (long) or 0x1FFFFE (word or byte).

 The initial PC (Program Counter) value will point to the address of `_start`, which is located in `crt0.S`.